[HISTORY: Adopted by the Board of Supervisors of Adams County 6-20-2017 by Ord. No. 20-2017. Amendments noted where applicable.]

 Obligations to citizens.
 An official or employee shall not grant any special consideration, treatment or advantage to any citizen beyond that which is available to every other citizen.

 Financial and personal interest prohibited.
+Each official or employee shall prepare and file with the Adams County Clerk a statement of economic interest pursuant to § 19.44, Wis.
+Stats.
 No official or employee shall engage in any business or transaction or shall act in regard to financial or personal interest, direct or indirect, which:

-No financial gain or anything of value.
+Use of public position for private benefit (§ 19.59(1)(a), Wis.
+Stats.).
 Except as otherwise provided or approved by the County Board, no official or employee shall use his/her public position or office to obtain financial gain or anything of value for the private benefit of himself/herself or his/her immediate family, or for an organization with which he/she is associated.
-This subsection does not prohibit a County elected official from using the title or prestige of his/her office to obtain campaign contributions that are permitted by and reported as required by Ch.
-11, Wis.
+This subsection does not prohibit a County elected official from using the title or prestige of his/her office to obtain campaign contributions that are permitted by and reported as required by Chapter 11, Wis.
 Stats.

 Incompatible employment.
-An official or employee shall not engage in or accept any private employment or render any service for a private interest when such employment or service is incompatible with the proper discharge of his or her official duties or which may impair his or her independence of judgment or action in the performance of his or her official duties unless as otherwise permitted by law or unless disclosure is made as hereafter provided.
-An employee shall obtain prior approval from his or her department head or, in the case of a department head, from the applicable committee, before engaging in outside employment.
-Any authorized outside employment must not conflict with the official's or employee's ability to do his or her job with the County and must not otherwise violate any provision of this chapter.
+An official or employee shall not engage in or accept any private employment or render any service for a private interest when such employment or service is incompatible with the proper discharge of their official duties or which may impair their independence of judgment or action in the performance of their official duties unless as otherwise permitted by law or unless disclosure is made as hereafter provided.
+An employee shall obtain prior approval from their department head, or in the case of a department head, from the applicable home committee, before engaging in outside employment.
+Any authorized outside employment must not conflict with the official's or employee's ability to do their job with the County and must not otherwise violate any provision of this chapter.
+(See also Employee Handbook, Ch, 3, Sec.
+12.)

 Use or disclosure of confidential information.
-An official or employee shall not, without lawful authority, knowingly disclose or permit the disclosure of confidential information to any person not lawfully authorized to receive such privileged information or use confidential information to advance his or her personal financial interest or the financial interest of any other person.
+An official or employee shall not, without lawful authority, knowingly disclose or permit the disclosure of confidential information to any person not lawfully authorized to receive such privileged information, or use confidential information to advance their personal financial interest or the financial interest of any other person.
+(See also Employee Handbook, Ch.
+3, §§ 9 and 11; County Board Rule 22 B.)

 Receipt of gifts and gratuities prohibited.
-An official or employee shall not solicit or accept from any person or organization, directly or indirectly, anything of value without full payment, if it could reasonably be expected to influence his or her vote, governmental actions or judgments, or if it could reasonably be considered as compensation or a reward for any governmental action or inaction.
-It is not a conflict of interest for an official or employee to receive an unsolicited item of insignificant value or anything that is given to him or her independent of his or her position as an official or employee.
+An official or employee shall not solicit or accept from any person or organization, directly or indirectly, anything of value without full payment, if it could reasonably be expected to influence their vote, governmental actions or judgments, or if it could reasonably be considered as compensation or a reward for any governmental action or inaction.
+It is not a conflict of interest for an official or employee to receive an unsolicited item of insignificant value or anything that is given to them independent of their position as an official or employee.
 This provision does not prohibit an official or employee from engaging in outside employment in accordance with this chapter.

-Contracts.
-No official or employee shall, in a private capacity, negotiate, bid for, enter into, make or perform a contract in which the official, employee, immediate family member of the official or employee, or any business or organization with which an official, employee or immediate family member is associated has a direct or indirect financial interest, if the official or employee is authorized or required by law to participate in the official's or employee's capacity as such officer or employee in the making of that contract or to perform in regard to that contract some official function requiring the exercise of discretion on the officer's or employee's part.
+Contracts (§ 19.46, Wis.
+Stats.).
+No official or employee shall, in a private capacity, negotiate, bid for, enter into, make or perform a contract in which the official, employee, immediate family member of the official or employee, or any business or organization with which an official, employee or immediate family member is associated, has a direct or indirect financial interest, if the official or employee is authorized or required by law to participate in the official's or employee's capacity as such officer or employee in the making of that contract or to perform in regard to that contract some official function requiring the exercise of discretion on the officer's or employee's part.
 If the official or employee will not be involved with the contract in an official capacity, the contract may be allowed only if awarded through a process of public notice and competitive bidding in conformity with all applicable laws.
-This provision is intended to comply with and in no way contradicts or invalidates the guidelines in § 946.13, Wis.
+This provision is intended to comply with, and in no way contradicts or invalidates the guidelines in, § 946.13, Wis.
 Stats.

 Business interest.
 An official or employee shall not engage in any business, transaction or act in regard to any financial interest, direct or indirect, which: